drewchibib/drewchibib.github.io/_posts/2024-06-01-Berkson's-Paradox-in-the-Workplace.md

 layout: post
 title: Berkson's Paradox in the Workplace
 ---
+Had the idea for the following after a conversation with my friend Jack over lunch.

 [Berkson's Paradox ](https://en.wikipedia.org/wiki/Berkson%27s_paradox) is a statistical phenomenon that arises due to a sampling bias in a statistical study design.
 Here's a great example: